santiagocoelho/santiagocoelho.github.io/_pages/cv.md

 ======
 * B.Eng. in Electrical Engineering, National University of La Plata (UNLP), Argentina, 2010-2014
 * Ph.D in Biomedical Engineering, The University of Sheffield & University of Leeds, United Kingdom, 2015-2019
+  * Center for Computational Imaging & Simulation Technologies in Biomedicine (CISTIB) in Biomedical engineering under the supervision of Professor Alejandro Frangi and Dr. Jose Pozo

 Work experience
 ======